 We recognize the right of all members of the Child Imaging Research on Cognition and Life Experiences (CIRCLE) Lab to learn and work in an environment that is safe and free from discrimination and harassment.
 Discrimination on the basis of age, color, disability, gender, gender expression, gender identity, genetic information, national origin, citizenship status, race, religion, sex, sexual orientation, or veteran status is not only illegal, it is unacceptable to us.
 We are committed to contributing—through our science and deeds—to a more equitable society.

-This description reflects (and does not supersede) the official University Policy on Prohibited Discrimination, Harrassment, and Related Misconduct, which is enforced by the Equal Opportunity and Compliance Office (EOC).
-Violations of this code of conduct may be reported directly to the EOC.
+This description reflects (and does not supersede) the official University Policy on Prohibited Discrimination, Harassment, and Related Misconduct, which is enforced by the Equal Opportunity and Compliance Office (EOC).
+Violations of this code of conduct will be reported directly to the EOC.
 The EOC will provide follow-up and resolution, including potential disciplinary action.
 If there is an immediate risk to life, safety, or property, the incident should be reported to UNC Police at 919.962.8100 (or call 911).
-Dr. Sheridan & Dr. Miller, as responsible employees, must also report any violations disclosed to them to the EOC.
+All staff members as responsible employees, must also report any violations disclosed to them to the EOC.

 These policies pertain to the following prohibited behaviors:

 Discrimination: Treating a person differently than others based on that person’s age, color, disability, gender, gender expression, gender identity, genetic information, national origin, citizenship status, race, religion, sex, sexual orientation, and/or veteran status.

 Harassment: A type of discrimination that happens when verbal, physical, electronic, or other behavior based on a person’s identity or identities interferes with that individual’s participation in lab activities and/or creates an environment that is hostile, intimidating, or abusive.